hundredacres/puppet-thruk/README.md

 ###Beginning with thruk

-include '::thruk' is enough to get you up and running if the parameters point to proper values.
+Include '::thruk' is enough to get you up and running if the parameters point to proper values.
 If you wish to pass in parameters like which servers to use then you can use: